ZoeBijl/Tantares/README.md

 ## Installation

-Drop Tantares_Categories.cfg anywhere in your GameData folder.
+Drop the Moiety folder in your GameData folder.